Red Hat Developer Hub 1.9

 {"class":"KeycloakOrgEntityProvider","level":"info","message":"Committed 3 Keycloak users and 2 Keycloak groups in 0.0 seconds.","plugin":"catalog","service":"backstage","taskId":"KeycloakOrgEntityProvider:default:refresh","taskInstanceId":"bf0467ff-8ac4-4702-911c-380270e44dea","timestamp":"2024-09-25 13:58:04"}

-• After the first import is complete, navigate to the Catalog page and select User to view the list of users.
+• After the first import is complete, go to the Catalog page and select User to view the list of users.

-• When you select a user, you see the information imported from RHSSO.
+• When you select a user, you see the information imported from RHBK.

-• You can select a group, view the list, and access or review the information imported from RHSSO.
+• You can select a group, view the list, and access or review the information imported from RHBK.

-• You can log in with an RHSSO account.
+• You can log in with an RHBK account.

-To authenticate users with GitHub, enable the GitHub authentication provider in Red Hat Developer Hub.
+Authenticate users with GitHub by provisioning the users and groups from GitHub to the Developer Hub software catalog, and configuring the GitHub authentication provider in Red Hat Developer Hub.

 Prerequisites